 Cinnabar is an orange-red mineral of mercury (mercuric sulfide).
 It has been associated with alchemy and magic in both China and Europe from the earliest times.
 This is because when heated it gives off hydrogen sulfide and produces shiny, liquid metal - mercury - as if by magic.
-In China this transformation suggested properties that could lead to immortality, so some Emperors have been believed to have been poisoned by taking elixirs containing cinnabar as mercuric compounds are poisonous.
+In China this transformation suggested properties that could lead to immortality, so some Emperors have been believed to have been poisoned by taking elixirs containing cinnabar (mercuric compounds are poisonous).
 Cinnabar was used to make the vermillion ink used solely by the Emperor.
 The Elixir of the Immortals 仙丹 xiān dān was also said to contain cinnabar.
-All metals were considered by some alchemists to be made up of a mixture of cinnabar and sulfur.
+Many alchemists believed all metals were to be made up of a mixture of cinnabar and sulfur.

 In Daoist belief there is a cinnabar zone just below the navel that is a key location in meditation.

-Cinnabar used to provide the dye for making the red wax used for the 'chop' (seal) marks on documents and paintings.
+Cinnabar used to provide the red wax dye used for making the 'chop' (seal) marks on almost all old documents and paintings.

 Clouds are considered lucky and so feature heavily in Chinese pictures and symbolism.
 This is most likely down to the obvious connection that clouds bring the much needed rain to water the crops.
 It sounds the same as 运 yùn ‘luck, fortune, fate’.